Skip to main content

 Organisation of the Master’s projects

-We summarise the most important aspects of the organisation of the Master’s projects and the final examination here.
-Please see the Examination Regulations for official rules and regulations.
+Here you can find the most important aspects of the organisation of the Master’s projects and the final examination.

 Proposals